Colour Matters in Branding

 What Shade of Colour?

-Selecting a colour is only the first step of selecting a final colour for your brand.
+Selecting a colour is only the first step in selecting a final colour for your brand.
 The second, and often hardest step, is deciding which shade of the colour you want.

 A great example is the colour blue.
 How many shades of blue do you see in just one day?